One of the most frequent questions I get regarding candlestick patterns is how to apply them to the day trading scenario.

 On an intra-day chart, simply remove the criteria for the opening gap.

 As long as the 2nd candle closes above the first, we can call it an engulfing pattern.

-If you are trading on an intra-day chart (also applies to forex) and see this pattern in the right location (at support), treat it like an engulfing pattern.
-The odds are pretty high that it will play out like a traditional engulfing pattern.
+If you are trading on an intra-day or forex chart and see this pattern in the right location, at support, treat it like an engulfing pattern.
+The odds are pretty high it will play out like a traditional engulfing pattern.